Richmond +510-974-7200

 Executive Director

-March of 2019 marked my fifth anniversary here at the Family Justice Center.
-Five years has gone by fast, with so many triumphs to celebrate, so many new friends to appreciate, and so many lessons to share.
+March 2024 marked my tenth anniversary here at the Family Justice Center.
+This decade, marked by enormous changes in our county, our country and our world, has passed quickly, with so many triumphs to celebrate, so many new friends to appreciate, and so many learnings to share.

-When I started here in 2014, the Center was a program with five staff and a budget of $700,000, operating out of a police substation at the Hilltop Mall in Richmond.
-In 2015, we opened our two Centers in Concord and Richmond and assisted about 1,100 clients.
-In 2018, our two Centers assisted over 3,000 clients experiencing interpersonal violence.
+When I started here in 2014, the Center was a bare-bones program with five staff and a budget of $700,000, operating out of a police substation at the Hilltop Mall in Richmond.
+In 2015, we opened two new freestanding Centers in Concord and Richmond and assisted about 1,100 clients.
 In 2019, we opened our third Center in East County.
-Our 2019 budget is $2.6 million.
+Fast forward to 2023: our three Centers in Richmond, Concord and Antioch served almost 5,000 families with 3,000 children; our sister site in Solano County served over 1,200 families with 900 children.
+With a staff of 50 and more than 90 community and county partner agencies across two Counties, we are truly making a difference in our community.

-While this growth affirms that our one-stop service model has worked effectively, I am proud of the fact that we have steadfastly held to our mission to “bring together our community to support the healing of family violence survivors.”
-“Community” is an integral part of the Center’s mission, strategies, and day-to-day work.
+While this tremendous growth affirms that our one-stop service model works effectively, I am most proud of the fact that we have steadfastly held to our mission to “create a community that is there to support the healing process for those who are affected by any form of family violence and human trafficking.”
+Community is central to the success of our mission, strategies, partnerships, and day-to-day work.
+Collaboration is essential but hard; agencies must navigate their own cultures, budget constraints, and power dynamics to work effectively together.
+Over the past decade, we and our partners have built the strong relationships essential to creating community.

-At the core of our community building work is our Community Fellowship project that started in 2014.
-The Community Fellowship provides IPV survivors with skills mentorship, training, access to a learning community, a small monetary stipend, and ongoing support as they each develop and execute an independent, self-directed community project.
-We intentionally and explicitly invited the Fellows to contribute to our programs their best ideas and insight from their lived experiences.
+One of my favorite examples of our community building work is our Community Fellowship program, now also a decade old.
+Since 2014, the Community Fellowship has provided IPV survivors (adults and youth) with skills, mentorship, training, access to a learning community, a small monetary stipend, and ongoing support as they each develop and execute an independent, self-directed community project.
+We intentionally and explicitly invite Fellows to contribute to our programs their best ideas and insight from their lived experiences.
 Over the years, the Fellows’ work and ideas have changed our policies, protocols, and practices to make them more relevant and effective.
 Their community projects, big and small, have made lasting changes at the Center, and they continue to be key stakeholders and active participants in our work and community even when they no longer need crisis intervention or safety support.

 Stories of Resilience

-After some years of soul searching, I serendipitously found my first public interest law job representing abused immigrant women (22 years ago).
-Every new client shared her stories with me, some harrowing, while others were devastating and chilling.
+After some years of soul searching, I serendipitously found my first public interest law job representing abused immigrant women in 1997.
+Every new client shared her story with me, each devastating in its own way.
 One client spoke about how she was raped by different soldiers while trying to escape her hometown to a refugee camp in Hong Kong.
-She developed a PTSD and depression, while her husband abused her physically and sexually.
+She developed PTSD and depression, while her husband abused her physically and sexually.
 Another client told me she had to leave her baby with her husband in California and move to New York to be with her family because she had no way to support both the baby and herself.
 One client came to me because her husband had said she and their two boys had to move out because he had stopped paying the mortgage on their family home.
 What did these clients have in common?
 They did not give up.
 My clients, like my orphaned grandpa, relied on their inner strength and resilience, took action, and changed their lives.

 Translate »